-Trish Clark Gallery is pleased to present the first solo exhibition by Eemyun Kang in Australasia.
+Trish Clark Gallery is pleased to present the first solo exhibition by Eemyun Kang in Australasia, the artist will be present at the opening.
 Kang’s work has been exhibited widely in the UK and internationally.
 Selected solo shows include Dozing River (2010) at Tina Kim Gallery in New York and Fungalland and the Stranded Mother Whale (2012) at Trondheim Kunstmuseum, Norway.
 Kang has also participated at various group shows around the world, at Kukje Gallery, Seoul; Art Seonje Centre, Seoul; Korean Cultural Centre, London; Bridgette Mayer Gallery, Philadelphia; Union Gallery, London; and Royal Academy of Arts, London.
-Having previously shown with Kukje Gallery in Seoul, Tina Kim Gallery in New York and Timothy Taylor Gallery in London, Kang has taken time out for her first child, and the exhibition with Trish Clark Gallery is her first solo exhibition since giving birth.
+Having previously shown with Kukje Gallery in Seoul, Tina Kim Gallery in New York and Timothy Taylor Gallery in London, Kang has taken time out for her first child, and the exhibition with Trish Clark Gallery is her first gallery exhibition since giving birth.

 Born in Korea, where she did her initial art training, Kang furthered her studies at London’s Slade School of Fine Art and then completed postgraduate studies at the Royal Academy of Arts.
 Upon graduation in 2009, she was awarded the school’s prestigious Gold Medal.
 In 2012 Kang received her doctoral degree from the University of East London.
 Now based in Milan, she spent almost her entire artistic career in the cross-cultural urban environment of London, and admits to retaining a sense of dislocation and accepts this as a defining element in her work.
 Her underlying interest in hybridity stems from this experience, her fictional hybrid worlds existing in the constant interplay between subject and object, reality and subconscious, known and unknown.